fmaste/Haskell/doc/EvaluationStrategies.md

 when extending lambda calculus.
 See
-[Type checker and type inference in action](doc/TypeCheckingAndInference.md) to get an idea of what it means for the usability of the language to be pure (no side-effects), non-strict and statically typed.
+[Type checker and type inference in action](doc/TypeCheckingAndInference.md) to get an idea of what it means for the usability of the language to be pure (no side-effects), non-strict and statically typed in pursuit of safety.

 ## [Lazy vs. non-strict](https://wiki.haskell.org/Lazy_vs._non-strict)